 For example, if you operate your own practice and had to leave for several months, some of your patients may find other providers.
 It may be months before you replace those lost patients and revive your full income.

 That’s why physician disability insurance policies offer recovery benefits.
-A recovery benefit will pay a monthly benefit to make up any gaps in your pre-disability income and what you earn after you’ve recovered from total or residual disability.
+A recovery benefit will pay a monthly benefit to make up for any gaps in your pre-disability income and what you earn after you’ve recovered from total or residual disability.

 Most insurance companies include recovery benefits with residual disability riders.
 A residual or partial disability rider covers you in the event you become disabled but are still able to work in a limited capacity in your current area of practice.

-Typically in these situations, you may be able to work part time but still lose income because of an injury or illness that restricts you from working full-time.
+Typically in these situations, you may be able to work part-time but still lose income because of an injury or illness that restricts you from working full-time.

 Carriers that offer both a basic and enhanced residual disability rider may include the recovery benefit on both options or on just the enhanced rider.